RCMP Path of Reconciliation

 The RCMP is actively engaging in the continuous process of reconciliation, and working to strengthen trust and relationships.
 We are listening and taking positive actions.

 We have been engaging with national Inuit, First Nations and Métis leaders.
-We are formalizing working relationships that will strengthen not only information sharing, but also how we consult with Indigenous partners on the work we do.
+We are formalizing working relationships that will strengthen not only information sharing, but also how we collaborate with Indigenous partners on the work we do.

 Divisional Reconciliation Strategies